 Breed Requirements in terms of testing for the Bichon include Eye examination by a board certified Ophthalmologist, annually until 5 years old, Patellar Luxation, examination annually; and examination for Hip Dysplasia after 2 years of age.

-We are proud to utilize the services of the following professionals who are specialists in their fields:
+We are proud to utilize the services of the following professionals.

 Nancy Morris, DVM, DACVIM-C